KshitijKapoor8/KshitijKapoor8/README.md

     - A complex backend using **Hono 🔥** and **MySQL + Prisma 🌈**
     - A tool written in **Go** to utilize the [Terminal Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) to stream YouTube videos directly in the terminal
     - Programming software limits for current for a Formula SAE racecar using the STM32 microcontroller
-    - Implementing a modified **Xmodem** protocol to send files over 915Mhz radio
+    - Implementing a modified **XMODEM** protocol to send files over 915Mhz radio
 - 🌱 I’m currently learning **Golang** and **Embedded Systems**
 - 📫 How to reach me: Message me on discord *@shimadashimado*, or email me at *kshitij@utexas.edu*
 - 💪🏽 Something I am proud of is my success in hackathons...